WPBeginner

 Paste page content

-For help with styling your pages, you can check out our article on add new post or page in WordPress.
+For help styling your pages, you can check out our article on adding new posts or pages in WordPress.

-When you’re finished styling your page, you can click the Publish button to publish your page on your new WordPress site.
+When you have finished styling your page, you can click the ‘Publish’ button to publish your page on your new WordPress site.

 Publish your page

-Now that you’ve converted all your content, it’s a good idea to carefully review your posts and pages to make sure everything is working right and looks the way it’s supposed to.
+Now that you’ve converted all your content, it’s a good idea to carefully preview your posts and pages to make sure everything is working right and looks the way it’s supposed to.

 Step 6: Create Your Main Navigational Menu